-It is against the law for California employers to discriminate against an employee who engages in protected activity under the Fair Employment and Housing Act (“FEHA.”)
-If you engage in protected activity, and feel your employer has made decisions that affect your employment because of that activity, please immediately contact our FEHA relation lawyers in Los Angeles: The Nourmand Law Firm.
-We are experienced, seasoned and highly-skilled employment attorneys.
+It is against the law for California employers to discriminate against an employee who engages in protected activity under the Fair Employment and Housing Act (FEHA).
+If you engage in protected activity and feel your employer has made decisions that affect your employment because of that activity, please immediately contact our FEHA relation lawyers in Los Angeles: The Nourmand Law Firm.
+We are experienced, seasoned and highly skilled employment law attorneys.
 We have a track record of success and excellence in representing our clients.

 What is a protected activity?

-A California employee has engaged in a protected activity if he has acted as a “whistleblower” (i.e., whistleblower retaliation), levied a charge against his or her employer, provided testimony, assisted in an investigation or otherwise participated in statutory proceedings or hearings that expose an employer to civil or criminal liability.1
+A California employee is engaged in a protected activity if he has acted as a “whistleblower” (i.e., whistleblower retaliation), levied a charge against his or her employer, provided testimony, assisted in an investigation or otherwise participated in statutory proceedings or hearings that expose an employer to civil or criminal liability.

 Moreover, an employer cannot retaliate against an employee who challenged behavior (by the employer) which the employee has a reasonable and good faith belief to be illegal.
 A California employer, therefore, cannot terminate or otherwise retaliate against an employee who reports the misconduct or misdeeds on the basis of this good faith belief.

 Here’s an example:

 Emily (employee) works for Bill (boss).
 Emily works as an auditor in the accounting department of Boss, Inc. Emily has personally witnessed Bill and management employees engage in tax fraud.
 Emily is afraid some of the blame could ultimately be cast on her.
 She takes proactive steps and notifies the IRS.
 Bill discovers an email from Emily to the IRS.
 He becomes incensed.
 He quickly terminates her.
 Can Emily sue for retaliation?